A Guide To New York City Campaign Finance Board Compliance

 Do Not Guess Your Way Through New York City’s Campaign Finance Board Compliance

 Show support to union-friendly candidates for city office the right way.
 Our lawyers are responsive and provide frank, trustworthy counsel if you are considering supporting a local campaign.
-We have two offices in New York City itself (on Staten Island and Manhattan), as well as one in Albany.
+We have two offices in New York City itself (Manhattan), as well as one in Albany.
 To discuss a campaign finance issue, call us at 212-652-3890, or email our office.